byawitz/appwrite-funcover/README.md

 Also, Funcover can be used to handle all of your functions by project and function ID.

-To do so you'll need to set the `ALLOW_GLOBAL` variable as `true` and reloading your Docker Compose environment.
+To do so you'll need to set the `ALLOW_GLOBAL` variable as `true` and reload your Docker Compose environment.

-Now you'll be able to access any of your functions with the following route.
+Now you'll be able to access any of your functions by using the following route.

 ```
 https://custom.domain.com/projectId/functionId/
 ```

-You can use pass the data and use this endpoint as the first one.
+Also, here, You pass the data in GET or POST as in the default function endpoint.

 #### Multiple instances.